Losses that Cook: Topological Optimal Transport for Structured Recipe Generation: Introduction

 Standard fine-tuning with cross-entropy (CE) is ill-suited to this challenge because it treats all tokens as equally important, despite a strong asymmetry between high-impact tokens (ingredients, quantities, times, temperatures, core actions) and low-impact connective words \cite{Chen2024}.
 This misalignment manifests in common failure modes: poor ingredient recall, inaccurate quantities, and instruction sequences that are syntactically plausible but procedurally incorrect.
 Existing work on recipe generation and structured text generation has largely relied on CE-based objectives, beam search, or schema-constrained decoding, but has not directly targeted the holistic composition of ingredient sets and numerical aspects of recipes through the training loss \cite{Lam2024}.

-In parallel, some works have explored alternative or auxiliary objectives in other NLP tasks, such as focal and dice losses \cite{regecambrin2024beyond}.
+In parallel, some works have explored alternative or auxiliary objectives in other natural language processing (NLP) tasks, such as focal and dice losses \cite{regecambrin2024beyond}.
 These approaches suggest that rethinking the loss can steer models toward rare but important events or holistic set properties; however, they have not been systematically applied to structured recipe generation and do not exploit the inherent topology of recipes.
-Moreover, standard NLG metrics, such as ROUGE \cite{lin2004} and BERTScore \cite{Zhang2020}, capture fluency and semantic similarity but fail to directly measure whether a recipe accurately specifies the ingredients, quantities, and cooking parameters.
+Moreover, standard natural language generation (NLG) metrics, such as ROUGE \cite{lin2004} and BERTScore \cite{Zhang2020}, capture fluency and semantic similarity but fail to directly measure whether a recipe accurately specifies the ingredients, quantities, and cooking parameters.

 This work addresses these gaps by focusing on Small Language Models (SLMs) fine-tuned for structured recipe generation on a focused subset of the RECIPE-NLG corpus \cite{bien2020} (pasta, rice, and sandwiches).
 We introduce a topological loss that represents ingredient lists as point clouds in embedding space and minimizes a Sinkhorn divergence \cite{cuturi2013} between predicted and gold ingredients, explicitly encoding ingredient-level structure beyond token-wise CE.
 We further investigate how combining our proposal with existing losses can balance ingredient structure with numerical accuracy.
 To evaluate these objectives, we design a recipe-specific metric suite, including ingredient recall, quantity precision, action and step edit distances, and time/temperature precision, in addition to standard text metrics.